oayanda/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/project_14.md

 ![jenkins server](./images/19.png)

-## `Parameterizing Jenkinsfile For Ansible Deployment`
+### `Parameterizing Jenkinsfile For Ansible Deployment`

 There would always be multiple environment to configure (ci, site, pentest environment e.t.c ).
-In other to run these environments dynamically we need to update the Jenkinsfile
+In other to run these environments dynamically we need to update the Jenkinsfile.

 ```bash
 pipeline {